tenable/pyTenable/readme.md

 ## Tenable.io package

 - bulk-operations endpoints should be interlaced into the relevant APIEndpoints
-- _check should support multiple object types for checking
 - _check should allow for passing a checking function for further validation.
   + Example would be validating filters.
 -